Thursday, November 21, 2024

 New FCA insurance rules help protect UK home insurance customers

 The FCA brought in new regulations on the sale of home and car insurance in January 2022.
-Insurance providers will now have to match pricing for policy renewals, with pricing offered to new customers.
-Home owners who are loyal and renew a policy with an existing provider should no longer face having to pay more than new insurance customers.
+Insurance providers now have to match pricing for policy renewals, with pricing offered to new customers.
+Home owners who are loyal and renew a policy with their existing provider should no longer face having to pay more than new insurance customers.

 The FCA believes the move could save loyal customers £4.2 billion over 10 years by stopping the practice of annual rises over and above inflation for the same insurance cover.
 The FCA wants insurers to offer ‘fair value’ to all customers and prevent the practice of insurers creeping up the cost of insurance policies for loyal customers who renew insurance year after year.